Some of Heritage Professionals' Clients

 Heritage Professionals completed a review of the SHS holdings and subsequently provided them with recommendations about how to effectively manage their archive and implement a new digitization and outreach program using Trillium funding that they received.

 In 2014 we set up an archives for the Toronto Golf Club and completed a strategic plan to assist with the creation of a dedicated space to accommodate the repository.
-We also completed a major digitization project in 2015 and are currently working on additional initiatives to expand the Club's heritage offerings, in particular a virtual history site.
+We also completed a major digitization project in 2015 and are currently working on additional initiatives to expand the Club's heritage offerings, in particular a virtual history site and physical display.

 We completed a needs assessment review initiative for ERA Architects in December 2015.
 ERA is an award winning Toronto architectural firm that specializes in heritage conservation, adaptive reuse, urban an rural planning, and landscape and urban design.